MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.ClickToRun.Ads.Container.AdsContainer

 This event is collected from free versions of Office applications running on the Windows platform.
 This event triggered when a free version of an application is launched.
-This event includes metadata about the version of the application and dependencies, the performance of Office advertisements, and error information if there is an issue.
+This event includes metadata about the version of the application and dependencies, the performance of Office advertisements, and error information if there's an issue.

 The following fields are collected: